ably77/opendatahub-gitops/README.md

 ```
 oc apply -k .
 ```
 This will deploy the demo without gitops.
 Doing so will cover a day 0 deployment.
 Managing upgrades and adding new `kfdef` modules is a manual procedure.
+Uninstalling will also be a manual procedure.

 ### Running the Demo using ArgoCD GitOps methodology